8 Reasons Why I Think You Should Visit Turkey

 6. Turkish Bazaar.

 If you have not been to one of the Turkish bazaars or simply markets, you have not seen Turkey.
-Its noise, bustle, smell, colours describe Turkey like nothing else.
+Its noise, bustle, smell, and colours describe Turkey like nothing else.

 The Grand Bazaar in Istanbul, founded in 1455, was number 1 among the world's most-visited tourist attractions with 91,250,000 annual visitors in 2014, according to Wikipedia.
 The number of visitors in 2015-2016 significantly dropped due to terrorist acts, but it's still busy.